 A geo-computer comprises a data control, storage and display unit connected to an antenna which emits and receives the electromagnetic signal as it travels along a pre-set direction.
 The technique consists of the transmission in the subsoil of electromagnetic pulses of short duration (1-4 ns) and high frequency that propagate in depth with a certain speed.
 Depending on the frequency used it is possible to obtain results of greater or lesser depth and higher or lower resolution.
-The equipment of the CAI of Archaeometry consists of two 200 and gives it a sweep width of 0.88 meters and reaches a higher resolution at a lower depth.
+The equipment of the CAI of Archaeometry consists of two 200 and 600 MHz DML antennas.
+The first consists of 16 V dipoles at 12 cm apart which gives it a sweep width of 1.8 meters.
+It is carried in a stabilizing crane that allows it to work in rough terrain and can be dragged by a conventional vehicle or by a Quad, to reach areas with low accessibility.
+The 600 MHz antenna has 12 V dipoles at a spacing of 8 cm which gives it a sweep width of 0.88 meters and reaches a higher resolution at a lower depth.
 As for conventional georadares that obtain information in 2D, the difference of a 3D equipment is great, since having a multichannel antenna with 16 dipoles, parallel sections can be obtained with very little spacing and a greater speed of acquisition.
 With this you get a great measurement resolution in a real 3D, investing less time.
 The processing software is the GPR SLICE V7.0 in the 2D and 3D version.
 It is a software designed for creating images of the subsoil in 2D / 3D with applications in Geotechnics, engineering and archeology.